-In the past two decades there has been a state-mandated explosion in the amount and scope of standardized testing.
-The over-reliance on the results of a single state test is the foundation for the entire shame-and-blame program: a bogus school grading system, the use of the faulty-VAM in teacher evaluations and flaky bonus schemes.
+Over the past two decades there was a state-mandated explosion in the amount and scope of standardized testing in Florida’s public schools.
+Whether it was called FCAT, FCAT 2.0 or the Florida Standards Assessment (FSA), the over-reliance on the results of a single state test formed the foundation for an entire shame-and-blame program: a bogus school grading system that tends to punish poverty, the use of the faulty VAM in teacher evaluations and flaky bonus schemes.

-Out-of-control testing in Florida cheats our students of valuable instruction time.
+Out-of-control testing in Florida has routinely cheated our students of valuable instruction time over the past two decades.
 Libraries are often closed for weeks at a time so they can serve as testing labs.
 Non-classroom professionals such as guidance counselors and school psychologists are pulled from their duties to proctor testing.
 School schedules are disrupted for months on end.

-Legislators’ obsession with standardized testing is harming our students and plays a significant role in the growing crisis of teacher shortages.
-We need their words to match their deeds.
+Our state’s obsession with standardized testing is harming our students and plays a significant role in the growing crisis of teacher shortages.
 Testing should be used to inform teaching practices, not to impede teaching.

 In order for that to happen, there must be a significant reduction in size and scope of high-stakes standardized testing.
 And when such tests do occur, the results must be provided in a quick yet thorough manner so the tests can be used to guide instruction.